 Also, if the customer chooses to return to the conversation later — for instance, after stepping away from his desktop computer to finish the conversation on his phone while he stands in line for lunch — that transfer is also seamless.
 The technology that enables the connection across modes presents a simple and streamlined experience.
 It’s pain-free.

 Advanced Integration Puts the Customer in Control

 But what about the customer who needs to step away from his desktop computer and get in the car?
 Or the customer who has to stop chatting out loud while he is in a meeting?
 Customer-focused channel-switching between phone and messaging is an important consideration.

 In June, Helpshift announced Connected Customer Conversations, a platform built to connect phone support, self-service and bots within a single messaging thread.
 Using an embedded call-to-messaging capability, this platform can redirect customer service calls to digital messaging by integrating directly into an IVR phone tree.
 Customers are given the option to “Dial 1” to open a messaging experience within their mobile app or on mobile web.

 At the same time, the reverse — messaging-to-call escalation — can move a messaging conversation to a live call.
-(This infographic is a good illustration of how many paths a customer service question can take, and why contact center automation is so important for optimizing the customer experience.

 As bots, AI and automation work together across channels, customers experience quick, painless, intuitive paths to resolution.
 Your customer service organization suffers less volume, and your customers are subjected to far less muzak.